 This couldn’t be further from the truth.
 I do not enjoy killing nor do I like animal cruelty.

-Taking an animal’s life so that you can live is not something to be taken lightly.
+Taking an animal’s life so that you can eat is not something to be taken lightly.

 Hunting gives you such a deep appreciation for animals and life itself.
 No one can fully understand unless they try it.

-As a meat eater I feel it’s important to know where your food actually comes from.
+As a meat-eater, I feel it’s important to know where your food comes from.

-Hunting opens your eyes and causes you to think about the meat sold in stores and how it was obtained.
+Hunting opens your eyes and gives you a deep respect for animals.
+You start to think about the meat that’s sold in stores and how it’s obtained.

-In good conscience can not go to a store and buy the meat of an animal that I know was treated cruelly, fed poorly and died inhumanely.
+I cannot in good conscience go to a store and buy the meat of an animal that I know was treated cruelly, fed poorly, and died inhumanely.

-Would you rather support big business and be blind to the cruelty these animals have to endure, or would you like to be in the know and support small farmers and hunters who care deeply about how an animal was raised and processed for food?
+Are you comfortable supporting big business and being blind to the cruelty these animals have to endure?
+Or would you like to be in the know and support those who care deeply about how an animal was raised and processed for food?

 Hunting animals that have been able to live natural lives, free from fear and pain is very humane and makes for better meat.

-I hunt to feed my family wholesome, clean meat.
-Meat that I know has not been pumped with antibiotics.
+We hunt to feed our family wholesome, clean meat.
+Meat, that we know has not been pumped with antibiotics.

-I feel good that the money spent every season for fishing and hunting licenses goes back into nature.
-The money is used help keep wild areas wild and thriving for the health and preservation of animals.
-It’s not used for supporting big business and animal cruelty.
+We feel good that the money spent every season for fishing and hunting licenses goes back into nature.
+The money raised through the sale of licenses is used for conservation efforts.
+This helps keep wild areas wild and thriving for the health and preservation of animals.

 Hunting helps you become self-reliant.
-We are spoiled with so many conveniences, but what would happen if those conveniences were taken away?
+We are all spoiled with so many conveniences.
+What would happen if those conveniences were taken away?

 I feel that hunters get a bad reputation because of misunderstandings and I hope to clear some of those up.
 Hunters love nature.
 We want to preserve it.
 We’re not out there looking for a trophy or out just to kill something.
 We have a deep respect for life and love animals.
 As with anything there are always going to be a few bad eggs out there.
 Don’t let the actions of those few affect your view of hunters as a whole.

-I understand that not everyone is in a position to hunt, and most don’t have a desire to do so, and that’s okay.
+I understand that not everyone is in a position to hunt.
+Most don’t have a desire to do so, and that’s okay.
 It’s a lot of work and responsibility.

-A few years ago I wasn’t interested in it, but as I’ve become more self sufficient I grew an appreciation for what it means to hunt and live off the land.
+I grew up thinking that hunting was wrong, but as I’ve become more self-sufficient I grew an appreciation for what it means to hunt and live off the land.